-- What if no baby ducks came back to Mama? - What happened after the first little monkey fell and bumped its head? - In which direction does the spider go when he climbs the spout?
+- What if no baby ducks came back to Mama? - What happened after the first little monkey fell and bumped its head? - Why do you think the sheep needed so much wool? - In which direction does the spider go when he climbs the spout?
 Why? - Do you think you can count the stars that are twinkling in the sky?
 Why?
-Why not? - How can you tell which stars are bigger than the others? - What happens when the clock strikes three? - How much water do you think will fit in Jack and Jill's pail?
+Why not? - How can you tell which stars are bigger than the others? - How do you know if you have enough money to buy the dog in the window? - What happens when the clock strikes three? - How much water do you think will fit in Jack and Jill's pail? - How fast do you think we have to row to get down the stream?

-Rewrite popular nursery rhymes and Iullabies to introduce MATH concepts.
+Rewrite popular nursery rhymes and lullabies to introduce MATH concepts.
 Be sure to count out the syllables and follow the same rhythm.
 Here is an example of a revised "The Itsy-Bitsy Spiders."
 The itsy-bitsy spider crawled up the water SPOUT.
 Down came the rain and washed the spider OUT.
 Out came the sun and dried up all the RAIN.
 And the itsy-bitsy spider crawled up the spout AGAIN.